 WCU Health and Human Sciences Building

 4121 Little Savannah Road, Cullowhee, NC 28723

 The 2014 symposium will focus on climate change.
-Thursday's featured Native keynote speaker will be Mr. Pat Moss of the United Keetoowah Band of Cherokee, Oklahoma.
+Thursday's featured Native keynote speaker will be Mr. Pat Moss (Oklahoma Cherokee).
 Moss will speak on the importance of climate changes and how we can adapt to them.
 Friday's featured Appalachia keynote speaker will be Amy Adams from Appalachian Voices.
 Adams will address the work taking place in Southern Appalachia to help the public better understand the impact on the region.
 Other symposium features will include the Thursday morning showing of Inuit Knowledge and Climate Change, followed by a discussion panel, Mountain Music with Sheila K. Adams and friends on Thursday evening, and a presentation on Friday about the Coweeta Hydrological Research Station Listening Project.

 Registration is free for all WCU faculty and staff, and free to all students – WCU and others.
 Early registration for other participants is $75 if registering before Sept.
 12, $125 after.